PolymeshAssociation/polymesh-tools/docs/operator/README.md

 * `--name <name>` (optional but recommended): Human-readable name of the nodes that is reported to the telemetry services
 * `--pruning archive`: Ensure that the node maintains a full copy of the blockchain
-* `--chain itn`: Run an ITN node.
-If this parameter is excluded, the default is to connect to the Alcyone network
+* `--chain mainnet`: Run a mainnet node.
+If this parameter is excluded, the default is to connect to the testnet network
 * `--wasm-execution compiled`: Use compiled wasm to improve performance
 * `--base-path <path>` (optional): Specify where Polymesh will look for its DB files and keystore
 * `--db-cache <cache size in MiB>` (optional):  Improve the performance of the polymesh process by increasing its